kedro-org/kedro/docs/source/configuration/advanced_configuration.md

 ### How to use global variables with the `OmegaConfigLoader`
 From Kedro `0.18.13`, you can use variable interpolation in your configurations using "globals" with `OmegaConfigLoader`.
 The benefit of using globals over regular variable interpolation is that the global variables are shared across different configuration types, such as catalog and parameters.
-By default, these global variables are assumed to be in files called `globals.yml` in either of your environments.
+By default, these global variables are assumed to be in files called `globals.yml` in any of your environments.
 If you want to configure the naming patterns for the files that contain your global variables, you can do so [by overwriting the `globals` key in `config_patterns`](#how-to-change-which-configuration-files-are-loaded).
 You can also [bypass the configuration loading](#how-to-bypass-the-configuration-loading-rules) to directly set the global variables in `OmegaConfigLoader`.